shivam-sahu/senzAssignment/README.md

 #### React-Native Mobile app for transfer of messages through senz server.

 Recommendation before proceding :-
-You should be familar with the [scorelab/senz](https://github.com/scorelab/senz) project and also have sent queries to differnet sample client in the [senz-client-samples](https://github.com/scorelab/senz/tree/master/senz-client-samples) folder.
+You should be familiar with the [scorelab/senz](https://github.com/scorelab/senz) project and also have sent queries to different sample client in the [senz-client-samples](https://github.com/scorelab/senz/tree/master/senz-client-samples) folder.
 ### Installation Instructions:-
 1. Clone the repository into your local machine and go to the project directory.
 ```bash